romyilano/Guardian-Newspaper-App/README.md

 # GUARDIAN NEWSPAPER NETWORKING SAMPLE

-## This Branch
-Doesn't use AFNetworking
-Making a switch AFNetworking on the master branch

 ## About
-This is a quick and dirty
+This is a quick and dirty iPhone networking app using Mashery's Guardian Newspaper  API

-Using Mashery's API to make a quick and simple guardian newspaper networking sample

 Note: the API key is gitignored, so you have to go get your own if you want to run this on your phone or the simulator